ziggi/micro-archive-widget/readme.txt

 = Is this widget show post count? =

-No, because it used stock archive widget.
+Yes.

 = Where can I see this in action? =

 I've put this widget at the sidebar of my website.
-You can check it out at http://ziggi.org/
+You can check it out at https://ziggi.org/

 == Screenshots ==